hazard7488/Sentiment_Analysis_Project/README.md

 # Sentiment_Analysis_Project

-our project underscores the efficacy of sentiment analysis in distilling actionable insights from news textual data.
+My project underscores the efficacy of sentiment analysis in distilling actionable insights from news textual data.
 Leveraging advanced NLP techniques, we have Dissected and categorized the sentiments expressed within a substantial news article dataset.
 The findings of our analysis carry implications for stakeholders across manifold